How Does Surrogacy Work?

 In gestational surrogacy, a surrogate is not related to the child that she carries.
 Instead, a previously created embryo will be transferred into her uterus.

-If an egg or sperm donor is required, the fertility clinic will handle much of this surrogacy process while we oversee it.
+If an egg or sperm donor is required, the fertility clinic will assist in the creation of embryos.
 If the intended mother’s eggs will be used to produce an embryo, she will be administered a course of drugs to stimulate the production of multiple eggs.
 On the other hand, many of our intended parents have remaining embryos from previous IVF cycles.
 Usually, these can also be used for the embryo transfer process.

 Once all conditions have been satisfied, the embryo will be transferred to your surrogate.
-A few months later, once a healthy pregnancy is confirmed, base compensation of monthly payments will begin.
+4-6 weeks later, once a healthy pregnancy is confirmed, base compensation of monthly payments will begin.

 Supporting the surrogate is a very important part of the overall surrogacy process, especially at this stage.
 Her surrogacy specialist will be available for her during every step of the pregnancy, and we educate and encourage intended parents to be there for her as well in any way they can.

-After the first trimester, your attorney will begin working on the pre-birth order, which will:
+After the first trimester, your attorney will begin working on parentage orders, which will:

-Clearly, securing a pre-birth order will give you peace of mind that the child is absolutely, and most importantly, legally yours.
-Whether you can complete a pre-birth order or another kind of parentage order will depend on your state surrogacy laws, but your surrogacy specialist and lawyer will have discussed this with you during the contract stage of the surrogacy process.
+Clearly, securing a parentage order will give you peace of mind that the child is absolutely, and most importantly, legally yours.
+Whether you can complete a pre-birth order or post-birth parentage order will depend on your state surrogacy laws, but your surrogacy specialist and lawyer will have discussed this with you during the contract stage of the surrogacy process.

 The hospital stay is obviously a very exciting time for everyone, as everyone’s hard work and dedication will soon result in a beautiful newborn!

-The events of the hospital stay and the surrogacy birth will likely have been determined by now.
-We will have already prepared the hospital for the surrogacy, whether you will witness the birth in the delivery room, how much the surrogate wants to be involved in the post-birth celebration, and much more.
+Your specialist will assist in creating a hospital plan to ensure everyone’s needs are met during this amazing time.
+We will coordinate with the hospital for your delivery, whether you will witness the birth in the delivery room, how much the surrogate wants to be involved in the post-birth celebration, and much more.

 Finally, as we said at the beginning, our staff isn’t finished yet.
 Any help you need over the next few days, weeks or years, we will be there for you in any way we can.
 If you’re wondering how to have a baby through surrogacy, please contact us today to learn more about how surrogacy works.